If you are not yet familiar with the coding process in ATLAS.ti, please see Coding Data

 Each semantic domain embraces mutually exclusive concepts indicated by a code.
 If you code a data segment with 'emotions: surprise', you cannot code it also 'emotions: fear'.
 If both are mentioned close to each other, you need to create two quotations and code them separately.
 You can however apply codes from different semantic domains to one quotation.
 See multivalued coding below.

 At times, it might be obvious from the domain name what the context is.
-The sub code 'good listener' in the image above belongs to the context 'Characteristics (of friendship)', and it is not about conversations with work colleagues.
+The above sub code 'supporting each other' belongs to the context 'benefits of friendship', and it is not about work colleagues supporting each other.
 If the context is still unclear and could be interpreted in different ways, you need to make it unambiguous in the code definition.

 Conceptual independence means: